GeoscienceAustralia/PyRate/docs/dependencies.rst

 .. _GDAL: https://gdal.org/download.html
 .. _`Open MPI`: https://www.open-mpi.org/software/ompi/v4.0/

-Other Python dependencies that will be installed are listed in `requirements.txt`.
+Other Python dependencies that will be installed are listed in `PyRate/requirements.txt`.